Botspot/wor-flasher/README.md

 - This tool should run correctly on any Debian-based Linux, ARM or x86.
 However, this tool has only been tested to run correctly on Raspberry Pi OS.
 Botspot (the developer of this tool) cannot be held responsible for data loss!
 - Need help using the WoR-flasher tool?
 You can [open an issue](https://github.com/Botspot/wor-flasher/issues/new/choose) or ask for help in [the Botspot Software discord server](https://discord.gg/RXSTvaUvuu).
 - Need help using Windows on Raspberry (The operating system)?
 Contact the WoR developers [through email](https://worproject.com/contact) or [join their Discord server](https://discord.gg/jQCpfVK).
-- By default, WoR will limit your usable RAM to 3GB due to a complication in the Pi4's CPU design.
-There is a workaround, but it's not the default.
-[Click here for details](https://worproject.com/faq#only-3-gb-of-ram-are-available-how-can-i-fix-this)
 - WoR does not currently support WiFi.
 The necessary drivers simply do not exist. (yet) See [this page](https://github.com/worproject/RPi-Windows-Drivers) for current driver status.
-- You won't be able to debloat the OS because the Wine tool is unable to run NTLite.
+- You won't be able to use WoR-Flasher to debloat the OS.
 Performance is about the same, debloated or not, but there will be extra apps you'll have to manually remove if you wish to remove the extra preinstalled apps.
+- Raspberry Pi 4 has its RAM limited to 3GB.
+There is a workaround, but it's not the default.
+[Click here for details](https://worproject.com/faq#only-3-gb-of-ram-are-available-how-can-i-fix-this)
+- Raspberry Pi 5 support is now here, and it runs fast but there are no drivers.
+SD card boot seems more reliable, and for internet you need a USB to Ethernet adapter.

 ## WoR-flasher walkthrough
 ### Install WoR-flasher